28 Move Beyond Writer’s Block

 1. Try some free writing.
 Write a journal, poem, or story that includes your main ideas.

 2. Say your ideas out loud.
-Talk to a friend, family member, or classmate about what you’re reading and learning about your topic.
-You can also record your thoughts on a phone or use the dictation function in Microsoft Word and then play the recording back.
+Talk to a friend, family member, or classmate about what you’re reading and learning about your topi.
+Or, record your thoughts on a phone or use the dictation feature in Microsoft Word then play the recording back.

 3. Write your ideas on post-it-notes with one idea per sheet.
 Then, group your notes according to themes.
-This will help you to create the initial organization of your assignment.
+This can help you to create the initial organization of your assignment.

-4. When using ideas from sources like a book, website or article, write down the name, author, publication date, url and/or page number of the source – you’ll need this to create your citations and reference page later.
+4. When using ideas from sources like a book, website or article, write down the name, author, publication date, url and/or page number of the source right away.
+You’ll need this to create your citations and reference page later.
 If you don’t keep track of them as you go, it will be time consuming and hard to find them later.

-5. Create a mind map or a concept map.
+5. Create a mind map or concept map.

 Mind Map

-Mind mapping, which is also called “clustering ideas”, is a way of collecting ideas around a particular topic and making connections.
-You can use mind mapping to brainstorm ideas, and to visualize how these ideas are related.[1]
+Mind mapping is a way of collecting ideas around a topic and making connections.
+You can use mind mapping to brainstorm ideas, and visualize how these ideas are related.[1]

 How to Use Mind Mapping